 With the Andis clipper comes the option of a detachable blade that the company gives away with an extra Ultra Edge Size T-84 blade.
 This amazing clipper also comes with a heavy-duty 14-inch cord that lets you cut and move about without restriction.

 Its detachable head design also makes it easy to charge without using any tools.
 In our opinion, the Andis ProClip2 also stands out due to its vast compatibility with 30 blades in the United States alone.
 It also comes with a unique hard case that prevents shattering.

 3. Wahl Professional Chromado Horse Clipper

-The Wahl product is a light-weight cordless clipper which is usually used for light-duty trimming and clipping.
+The Wahl product is a light-weight cordless clipper (and it’s actually one of our favorite cordless horse clippers) which is usually used for light-duty trimming and clipping.
 The clipper has a rotary motor and is the perfect tool if you want to trim the hair of your horse’s neck or face.

 Its lithium ion battery provides a battery life of almost 90 minutes.
 Also, its rotary motor helps adjust the speed for different kinds of trims.
 In our opinion, its most fascinating aspect is the 5-in-1 adjustable blade.